 Observers are expected to do just that—observe!
-Once an observer has been selected, they will be added to all directing-related Festival emails for the show they are observing.
-As the majority of pre-Festival work is done via email, there is a great deal to glean from observing these communications.
+Once an observer has been selected, they will be added to all directing-related Festival emails for the show they are observing and invited to join all conference calls.
+As the majority of pre-Festival work is done via email and phone, there is a great deal to glean from observing these communications.

-During the week of the Festival there will be a number of events that observers will be expected to attend.
-Observers will have the chance to attend a variety of panels the NAMT conference around their rehearsal schedules; during the conference, observers will be introduced to the NAMT membership, providing a chance to meet the membership prior to the Festival.
-Observers will receive premiere passes to the Festival and will be expected to attend both days of the Festival.
+During the week of the Festival, there will be a number of events that observers will be expected to attend.
+Observers will have the chance to attend a variety of panels at the NAMT Fall Conference around their rehearsal schedules; during the conference, observers will be introduced to the NAMT membership, providing a chance to meet the membership prior to the Festival.

 Who has directed shows for the NAMT Festival in the past?

-A number of Broadway directors have helmed presentations at the NAMT Festival (for example, Stephen Brackett, Stafford Arima, Christopher Ashley, Marcia Milgrom Dodge, Sarna Lapine, Lonny Price, Rebecca Taichman), as well as directors of major regional theatre programs (Victoria Bussert, Joe Calarco, Jerry Dixon, Kent Gash, Kent Nicholson, Peter Rothstein) and directors with extensive off-Broadway and regional careers (May Adrales, Sam Buntrock, Marlo Hunter, Schele Williams).
+A number of Broadway directors have helmed presentations at the NAMT Festival (for example, Stephen Brackett, Stafford Arima, Christopher Ashley, Marcia Milgrom Dodge, Sarna Lapine, Lonny Price, Rebecca Taichman, Schele Williams), as well as directors of major regional theatre programs (Victoria Bussert, Jerry Dixon, Kent Gash, Kent Nicholson, Peter Rothstein) and directors with extensive off-Broadway and regional careers (May Adrales, Sherri Barber, Sam Buntrock, Marlo Hunter).
 The full Festival history, including past directors, can be found here.

 Do I have to be a member of NAMT to apply for this program?

 No!
-This program is open to all early-career directors who self-identify with any of the diversity categories listed above.
+This program is open to all early-career directors who identify as BIPOC, a director with disabilities, a woman, and/or LGBTQ+.

-Email Program Associate Karin Nilo (firstname.lastname@example.org) if your question wasn’t answered here.
+Email us if your question wasn’t answered here!